matrix-org/synapse/docs/sso_mapping_providers.md

 variations.
 As each Synapse configuration may want something different, this is where SAML mapping providers come into play.

-## Enabling Providers
+SSO mapping providers are currently supported for OpenID and SAML SSO configurations.
+Please see the details below for how to implement your own.

 External mapping providers are provided to Synapse in the form of an external Python module.
-Retrieve this module from [PyPi](https://pypi.org) or elsewhere, then tell Synapse where to look for the handler class by editing the `saml2_config.user_mapping_provider.module` config option.
+Retrieve this module from [PyPi](https://pypi.org) or elsewhere, but must be importable via Synapse (e.g. they must be in the same virtualenv as Synapse).
+The Synapse config is modified to point to the mapping provider (and optionally provide additional configuration for it).

+## OpenID Mapping Providers

+The OpenID mapping provider can be customized by editing the `oidc_config.user_mapping_provider.module` config option.

-`saml2_config.user_mapping_provider.config` allows you to provide custom configuration options to the module.
+`oidc_config.user_mapping_provider.config` allows you to provide custom configuration options to the module.
 Check with the module's documentation for what options it provides (if any).
 The options listed by default are for the user mapping provider built in to Synapse.
 If using a custom module, you should comment these options out and use those specified by the module instead.

-## Building a Custom Mapping Provider
+### Building a Custom OpenID Mapping Provider

 A custom mapping provider must specify the following methods: